KyleVaughn/UM2/docs/source/install.rst

     git clone https://github.com/KyleVaughn/UM2.git

-There are a number of pre-defined environment files for Spack in ``UM2/dependencies/spack``.
-These environments contain the dependencies for UM2 and are defined in yaml files.
-Pick the appropriate yaml file in ``UM2/dependencies/spack`` for use in the next step, then:
+Now, we will create a Spack environment for UM2 and install the dependencies.
+Spack sometimes has issues resolving many dependencies at once, so we will add them incrementally.

 .. code-block:: bash

-    # Assuming you're a user on a desktop machine
-    cd UM2/dependencies/spack/user
+    # Create the um2 environment and activate it
-    spack env create um2 desktop.yaml
+    spack env create um2
     spack env activate -p um2

-    # If you don't plan to build MPACT with UM2, you can add gcc@12.3.0 to the environment
+    # Add the first few dependencies
+    spack add cmake%gcc@12
+    spack add hdf5%gcc@12 +cxx+fortran~mpi
+    spack add pugixml%gcc@12
+    spack add openblas%gcc@12

+    # Verify that spack is able to resolve the dependencies
+    spack spec # this will likely take a few seconds

+    # Omit the next line if you are on a cluster and do not need CAD-based mesh generation
-    spack add gcc@12.3.0
+    spack add gmsh@4.12%gcc@12.3 +openmp+cairo+fltk+opencascade+eigen ^scotch~mpi
-    # Otherwise, you will need to load gcc@12.3.0 when you want to build/use UM2
-    echo "spack load gcc@12.3.0" >> ~/.bashrc

 We will now tell spack to resolve the dependencies and install them.
+See the files in ``UM2/scripts/deps`` for more information on spack environments.

 .. code-block:: bash

-    spack spec # This may take a minute or two spack install # This will take a while (30 mins to 2 hours, depending on your machine)
+    spack spec # This may take a minute or two
+    # This will take a while (20 mins to 2 hours, depending on your machine)
+    # Remember to use TMP or -j as needed, as described above
+    spack install

 .. admonition:: Stop!
    :class: error